Howdy Dave ,

 If there is something you need further help with, feel free to email me – email@example.com – and I’ll do my best to assist.

-If you get stuck during the signup process, simply reach out to your broker’s customer service (for Pearler customers, you can contact them using the chat-bot or email at email@example.com)
+If you get stuck during the signup process, simply reach out to your broker’s customer service for help.

 I wish you all the best on your investing journey!